- The lights are flipping from on to off for no reason* ;

 - Belmont's Revenge had a room in Stone Castle where whipping all the candles (As Belmonts tend to do) would plunge the room in pitch blackness.
 Not a healthy thing with Bottomless Pits all over.

 - In La-Mulana, the Chamber of Extinction drives home the point that the area is a terrible place—the lights are off in the first several rooms, and all you can do is grope around in the dark and watch as enemies dive-bomb you.
 Apparently, whatever happened there was so terrible that it even caused the lights to shut off.

-- An Untitled Story features DarkGrotto, the meaner, bigger brother of The Grotto, where the only light emanates from torches, player, boss and their shots.
+- An Untitled Story features DarkGrotto, the meaner, bigger brother of The Grotto, where the only light emanates from torches, the player, the boss and their shots.

-- Ghostbusters on the Sega Genesis had the burning building level, which for some reason was bathed in pitch-black darkness.
-Luckily, you CAN buy an Infrared Scope at the Item Shop.
+- The burning building level, which for some reason was bathed in pitch-black darkness note .
+Luckily, you CAN buy an Infrared Scope (read: Paragoggles) at the Item Shop.
 They're only useful on the one level, and the batteries wear out.

 - Goof Troop has dark rooms where Goofy and Max's visibility is reduced to a very small radius, or slightly less small if they carry a candle.